 The Working Group noted that the recommendation to allow unsuccessful Applicant Support candidates to transfer to a standard application raises new questions about the timing of the Applicant Support process relative to the timing of the overall application evaluation process.
 The Working Group considered a proposal to address concerns about gaming associated with transfers.
 Under this proposal, applicants requesting support are notified before “reveal day" whether they qualify for the Applicant Support Program.
 If they do not qualify and decide to transfer to the standard application process, they are required to pay the full standard application fee.
 If there are multiple applications for the same string, all applicants for that string are only revealed after all applicants have paid their full fees.
 The Working Group considered that under this proposal, the Applicant Support Program applicant has no information to gain, and therefore is not in a position to game the system.

+The GAC’s ICANN67 Communiqué included a summary of GAC discussions on the Working Group’s draft recommendations regarding Applicant Support.
+The Working Group reviewed the Communiqué.
 On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including Applicant Support.
 In this informal input, most comments expressed support for the draft recommendations on this topic.
 Several GAC members also provided specific suggestions regarding recommendations on this topic, for example several comments encouraged providing greater detail in the definition of target populations.

 d.
 Dependencies/relationships with other areas of this report or external efforts